-- Useful: the service takes passengers where they want to go in a reliable and punctual way. - Safety: the service induces passengers to feel both real and perceived safety. - Wellbeing: the service enables passengers to travel with comfort and dignity. - Transport disadvantaged: the service provides a suitable way to travel for people who cannot get around easily.
+- Useful: the service takes passengers where they want to go in a reliable and punctual way. - Safety: the service induces passengers to feel both real and perceived safety. - Wellbeing: the service enables passengers to travel with comfort and dignity.

 Our goal is to drive positive passenger experience to attract more people to use public transport and serve Otago's public transport needs.